How to Help

 Whatever your motivations are, protecting a part of your land will create a legacy.
 You will preserve biodiversity, wildlife and other ecological services – such as clean water, clean air, and carbon sinks while providing a public benefit that will last well into the future.

-New Property Owners and Realtors
+For Property Owners and Realtors

 Contact LINC to arrange for a site visit if you wish to learn specific information about your property and gather wisdom, advice and recommendations for stewardship and best practices.